slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"The journey of a thousand miles begins with a single step."
 -- Lao Tzu*

-> *"You don't have to be great to start, but you have to start to be great."
+> *"You don’t have to be great to start, but you have to start to be great."
 -- Zig Ziglar*

 > *"If everybody contemplates the infinite instead of fixing the drains, many of us will die of cholera."